YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

   | ![Alt text][image5]  | Stop             |
   | ![Alt text][image6]  | Children crossing|

-* Uneven population from each class
+* Uneven population
-  * To avoid training favoring populated classes, a list of image index are created as a proxy to equalize the number of training for each class (with random repetitions in less populated class).
+  * Number of training samples are found to be uneven in the following plot.
+Without equalizing the number of training samples, the neural networks would be trained to weight on populated classes.
+To make all classes equal weighted during training, each class is made to appear in the same frequency in each training epoch.
+This normalization is done through a "sampling pool" (lookup table) of image indices, in which some images are repeated multiple times to appear in the random drawings.
-  * Validation and testing sets are kept as-is, no equalization in testing/validation frequency per class
+  * Validation and testing sets are kept as-is, no equalization in testing/validation frequency per class.

     ![example #1][image1]

 ---
 ## Image Processing Pipeline

-This image processing module resides in the class "[TrafficSignData](./modules/dataLoader.py)" located in the modules folder.
+This image processing module resides in the "[TrafficSignData](./modules/dataLoader.py)" class.
 The module consists of three components to process each raw images.

 * **Size normalization**